“The sexiest part of the body is the eyes. That's what I believe.” —Clive Owen

 In their article, “Love is in the gaze,” Mylene Bolmont and colleagues (2014) emphasize the role of human faces in conveying critical information for social interactions and capturing attention in ways that are unique to faces.
 Indeed, eye fixations that are longer and more frequent are taken to be an indication of interest, including romantic interest.
 Bolmont and colleagues suggest that mutual eye gaze is one of the most reliable markers of love between couples, and can be used to differentiate love from lust.
 Thus, love, compared to lust, elicited relatively longer and more frequent eye fixations to the face than to the body (Bolmont, et al., 2014).

-The essential role of eye contact in romantic interactions seems counter to the habit of closing the eyes during sex.
+The essential role of eye contact in romantic interactions seems to run counter to the habit of closing the eyes during sex.

 Is love blind?
 Do you close your eyes during sex?